shaman771/binlamps/README.md

 # BinLamps

 This is a small toy project created as an exercise in using CSS custom properties (a.k.a.
-CSS variables) and direct manipulation of inline SVG.
+CSS variables) and direct manipulation of inline SVG as well as bitwise operations.

 Built using Vue 3 (Vite flavor) and Composition API.

 ## Recommended IDE Setup